Skip to content

 • Use nail polish remover in a well-ventilated area.

-• Store and use nail polish remover away from flames or heaters.
+• Store and use nail polish remover away from flames, cigarettes, and sources of heat.

 • Carefully apply nail polish and nail glue remover to the nails only.